 Networking Multiple MagicQ Devices

-Net Sessions allow multiple MagicQ consoles and MagicQ PC/Mac systems to operate together on a network with one console being the Master and the others Slaves.
+Net Sessions allow multiple MagicQ consoles to operate together on a network with one console being the Master and the others Slaves.
 This approach allows for the largest rigs to be broken up into manageable chunks for multiple programmers to work on at the same time, and later consolidated for operation back into a more streamlined hardware profile.